oymotion/EMGFilters/README.md

 **Note**:
 Input frequencies of 500HZ and 1000HZ are supported only!

 As you might have known, there has been some existing DSP libraries which provide rich set of functions you may need (e.g. https://github.com/vinniefalco/DSPFilters).
-We are NOT going to re-invent the wheel!
-Instead, what we're going to provide is a set of simplified functions that allows developers to focus on sEMG signal processing with common configurations.
+Rather than re-inventing the wheel, what we're going to provide is a set of simplified functions that allows developers to focus on sEMG signal processing with common configurations.